-Indicators: Access to Education 1.
-Does the law provide for access to education for asylum-seeking children? ⊠ Yes □ No 2.
-Are children able to access education in practice? ⊠ Yes □ No
+Indicators: Access to Education ⊠ Yes ☐ No Does the law provide for access to education for asylum-seeking children?
+Are children able to access education in practice?

 Pre-school education is not possible for asylum-seeking children, but only for those children who are granted asylum, which will potentially be changed with new amendments to the Asylum Act.
-988 These amendments can be expected in 2024 (but have not been adopted as of July 2024).
+1028 These amendments were expected in 2024, but the political situation in Serbia implied several elections and resignation of the Government in February 2025.
+According to the author of this report, is unreasonable to expect that in 2025 the changes will come into force.

 Asylum seekers have the right to free primary and secondary education regardless of their age.
-989
+1029

-The right to education in Serbia is regulated by a number of legal instruments, primarily the Act on the Basis of the Education System, 990 with relevant issues also regulated by the Primary School Act, 991 the Secondary School Act, 992 and the High Education Act.
-993 These laws also govern the education of foreign nationals and stateless persons and the recognition of foreign school certificates and diplomas.
+The right to education in Serbia is regulated by a number of legal instruments, primarily the Act on the Basis of the Education System, 1030 with relevant issues also regulated by the Primary School Act, 1031 the Secondary School Act1032 and the High Education Act.1033 These laws also govern the education of foreign nationals and stateless persons and the recognition of foreign school certificates and diplomas.

 As already outlined, asylum seekers are not entitled to receive pre-elementary school education.
-994 Also, the Integration Decree does not foresee any kind of support to asylum-seeking children in their preparation for enrolling in elementary school.
-These children are mainly supported by CSOs and international
+1034 Also, the Integration Decree does not foresee any kind of support to asylum-seeking children in their preparation for enrolling in elementary school.
+These children are mainly supported by CSOs and international organisations, but it is also important to note that CRM also provides its assistance, even though they are not legally obliged.
+Still, several cases from IDEAS practice have shown that it is possible to enrol children in pre-elementary (kindergarten) institutions.